stshryu/microservices_steebot/discord_wrapper/README.md

 ## Server Communication

 This server requires `toxic_ticket` to also be running in order to ingest and execute the desired commands.

-If you run this server standalone, the process will still continue like normal and will output results to the redis queue, but the executed commands will not trigger until `toxic_ticket` is run, and ingests the jobs in the queue, assuming the redis server stays alive through all this, or the jobs are cached.
+Because of the nature of the pub/sub connection between the two services if both are not running the `publish()` method will not actually output the data anywhere, and will be lost if a subscriber is not listening to the channel.

-Keep in mind, our services use redis to communicate with each other.
+Keep in mind our services use redis to communicate with each other.
 This means that from the `discord_wrapper` server we need to publish to a channel that the `toxic_ticket` server can subscribe to.

 We use a variable called `TOXIC_TICKET_CHANNEL={channel_id}` in our `.env.dev` within both servers.
 This will be used to initialize our pub/sub channel to allow connection between the two servers.